ZariahPMitchell/2019-Hacks-Academy/README.md

 Their are a lot of things I learned and disvocred while building this website.
 I also learned how to organize and how design a website.
-I also leanred how to writen more efficient code in oder to complete a project faster
+I also leanred how to writen more efficient code in oder to complete a project faster.
+I had a alot of fun build a well desined website.